CanyonTurtle/dotfiles/notes.md

 # Notes

-These are for myself, remembering all the commands I am using.
+These are for myself, remembering all the commands / language tips I am using.

 ## Bash
 ```